The Infrastructure of Trust¶

 constraints |

-It MAY contain the allowed_leaf_entity_types, that restricts what types of metadata the subject is allowed to publish. |
+It MAY contain the allowed_leaf_entity_types, that restricts what types of metadata the subject is allowed to publish.
+It MAY contain the maximum number of Intermediates allowed between a itself and the Leaf (max_path_length) |

 Trust Evaluation Mechanism¶